Fictitious Name Registration

 Any registration issued under this section shall expire five years after the date of issuance unless renewed prior to expiration.

 We suggest that you print out the Check Sheet to assist you in completing the application.
-All forms related to the fictitious name application, including the Check Sheet, are available from our Forms Page.
+All forms related to the fictitious name application, including the Check Sheet, are available on the Licensees webpage.